silviamaggi/smd-com/_posts/2021-05-31-learning-to-draw.md

 I could see where I lost focus and, more importantly, I could see progress between the first and second page.

+{% responsive_image_block %}
+  path: assets/images/superimposed-lines_1.jpg
+  alt: A paper sheet where I exercised drawing lines by hand
+  caption-true: {{ page.image-caption }}
-{% include pattern-figure.html image="/assets/images/superimposed-lines_1.jpg" caption="The first page filled with lines and curves.
+  caption: The first page filled with lines and curves.
 The short curves turned out to be more difficult than the lines, probably because I tend to use my wrist to draw.
-It’ll get better with practise" width="1280" height="960" %}
+It’ll get better with practise
+{% endresponsive_image_block %}

+{% responsive_image_block %}
+  path: assets/images/superimposed-lines_2.jpg
+  alt: A paper sheet where I exercised drawing lines by hand
+  caption-true: {{ page.image-caption }}
-{% include pattern-figure.html image="/assets/images/superimposed-lines_2.jpg" caption="The second page filled with lines and curves.
-I was able to start each superimposed line with more precision: I felt less anxious, and took more time to focus on my task" width="1280" height="960" %}
+  caption: The second page filled with lines and curves.
+I was able to start each superimposed line with more precision.
+I felt less anxious, and took more time to focus on my task
+{% endresponsive_image_block %}

 This journey is going to be long.
 And it feels like it’s been designed that way.
 It doesn’t have to be a solo adventure though, as there is a [Patreon](https://patreon.com/uncomfortable){:title="Go to Drawabox's Patreon page"} page where to get feedback from the instructor and teaching assistant, as well as active communities on [Reddit (known as ArtsFundamentals)](https://reddit.com/r/ArtFundamentals){:title="Go to Drawabox's subreddit"} and [Discord](https://discord.gg/FtSS4hhqSu){:title="Open Drawabox on Discord"}.